Mercury and Me: The Updated Edition

 Jim Hutton seemed to be the unlikeliest of partners for the world’s most extrovert rock superstar.
 In many ways he was the complete opposite of his showman lover.
 How could a modest gentleman’s barber satisfy the planet’s most eccentric rock performer?
 And yet, Jim not only could but he did.

-Jim was never fully assimilated into Mercury’s jet-setting lifestyle, nor did he want to be, but from 1985 until the singer died in 1991, Jim was closer to Mercury than anyone and he knew all of his closest friends: the other members of Queen, Elton John, David Bowie and Phil Collins, to name but a few.
+Jim was never fully assimilated into Mercury’s jet-setting lifestyle, nor did he want to be, but from 1985 until the singer died in 1991, Jim was closer to Mercury than anyone and he knew all of his closest friends: the other members of Queen, Elton John, David Bowie, Phil Collins and legendary opera diva Monsterrat Caballé, to name but a few.

-The Kindle edition of ‘Mercury and Me’ has a new introduction by Hutton’s co-writer Tim Wapshott.
+The Kindle edition of ‘Mercury and Me: The Updated Edition’ has a new introduction by Hutton’s co-writer Tim Wapshott.
 “I am delighted that ‘Mercury and Me’ is now being released on Kindle where it might perhaps reach a new audience,” says Tim Wapshott.
 “This was an honest and open book and it remains a touching tale of gay love in the Eighties when the AIDS epidemic and backlash in Britain both seemed to be at their height.